inetrg/RIOT-Giveaway/README.md

 with, just follow these steps:

 * Install [git], [Vagrant], and [VirtualBox] on your computer, you'll find install packages for Windows and macOS on referenced websites.
-If you're using Linux use the package managing system of you distribution, e.g. `apt` for Debian/Ubuntu, or `yum` for CentOS/Fedora/RedHat.
 For VirtualBox you also need to install the generic [extension pack][vboxext].
+Linux users should use  the package managing system of their distribution, e.g.
+`apt` for Debian/Ubuntu, or `yum` for CentOS/Fedora/RedHat.
+Alternatively, you can also use [Docker] - see [riotdocker] for further information.

 * Afterwards clone the RIOT Github repository and create a VM using Vagrant.
 Open a command line (terminal, or shell) and run: